 The headteacher will be accountable to their local authority for the use of Pupil Equity Funding within their school.
-To ensure transparency, schools will be expected to incorporate details of their Pupil Equity Funding plans into existing reporting processes to their Parent Council and Forum, including in their annual School Improvement Plans and Standards and Quality Reports.
+Some schools have highlighted how they have spent their PEF online in innovative and engaging ways through Twitter, Sway and other means.
+To ensure transparency, schools will be expected to incorporate details of their Pupil Equity Funding plans and of the impact into existing reporting processes to their Parent Council and Forum, including in their annual School Improvement Plans and Standards and Quality Reports.
 These plans and reports should be made publicly available so that parents can understand what is happening in their school.
 The arrangements for publication will be confirmed by your local authority.

 School inspection and other review processes include a focus on how well schools use their Pupil Equity Funding.
 'How Good Is Our School?
 4' includes a quality indicator to support self-evaluation of the school's success in raising attainment and achievement and ways in which they can demonstrate improvements to equity for all learners.
 This aspect is evaluated, using the six point scale during school inspections.
-In addition, the operation, use and effectiveness of the Pupil Equity Funding at closing the poverty-related attainment gap at a local authority level will feed into other existing quality assurance processes, such as Audit Scotland's Shared Risk Assessment.
+In addition, the operation, use and effectiveness of the Pupil Equity Funding at closing the povertyrelated attainment gap at a local authority level will feed into other existing quality assurance processes, such as Audit Scotland's Shared Risk Assessment.